Tahlia Skaines Shows Off Cleavage In Tiny Bikini Top On Instagram

-Australian social media star Tahlia Skaines sent her 583,000 Instagram followers into a frenzy on Monday, January 25, when she shared some smoking-hot new photo of herself in a revealing bathing suit.
+Australian social media star Tahlia Skaines sent her 583,000 Instagram followers into a frenzy on Monday, January 25, sharing a smoking-hot new photo of herself in a revealing bathing suit.

 In the stunning picture, Tahlia could be seen outdoors, right in front of an opened door.
 A small hallway with tiled floors was seen behind her.
-She posed in the middle of the frame with one leg forward.
-She tugged at her swimwear with her left hand while her other hand was holding her Jacquemus bag.
+She posed in the middle of the frame with one leg forward and tugged at her swimwear with her left hand while her other hand was holding her Jacquemus bag.
 Instead of facing the photographer, the babe looked to the side with a pensive look on her face.

-Her flawless tanned skin looked glowing in the shot, which some viewers pointed out in the comments.
+Her flawless tanned skin glowed in the shot, which some viewers pointed out in the comments.

 Tahlia wore her platinum blond tresses down as she opted for a mostly straight hairstyle.
 She let her long locks hang over her shoulders and down her back.
 The influencer wore several accessories with her sexy outfit, including earrings, a bracelet, and several rings.